Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 You can also control sensitivity and other features.

-The TrackPoint was originally designed by IBM in the early 90s.
+The Thinkpad red button, also called TrackPoint was originally designed by IBM in the early 90s.

 When laptops were still thick and heavy, engineers were trying to find ways to reduce cumbersome design elements.